genmon/braggoscope-search/README.md

 View source at [www.braggoscope.com](https://www.braggoscope.com) to see how the search is integrated into the site.
 It's a simple form that makes a POST request to the search API, and displays the results.

-The process to re-index to run whenever the site is updated.
+There is also a process to trigger re-indexing whenever that site is updated.